 The National Crime Records Bureau (NCRB) released a startling report on October 29, on the significant surge in suicidal deaths in India.

-The report evinced that suicide rate (per lakh population) has also seen a significant rise from 10.4 in 2019 to 11.3 in 2020.
+The report evinced that suicide rates (per lakh population) has also seen a significant rise from 10.4 in 2019 to 11.3 in 2020.
 This data included 70.9 percent males and 29.1 percent women.

-On the other hand, statistics in context to children’s suicidal death rate is much more concerning.
+On the other hand, statistics in context to children’s suicide rates is much more concerning.
 The report revealed that 11,396 children died by suicide in 2020, an 18 per cent increase from 9,613 deaths in 2019 and 21 per cent higher from 9,413 in 2018.
 Approximately 31 children are losing their lives every day, which is quite alarming.

 Maharashtra worst hit